-Bali is Indonesia’s main tourist destination, with a significant rise in tourism since the 1980s.
-The Indonesian International Film Festival is held every year in Bali.
+Bali is Indonesia’s main tourist destination, with a significant rise in tourism since the 1980s with many options of hotels to stay in Bali.
+The Indonesian International Film Festival is held every year.

-Bali is the home of the Subak irrigation system, a UNESCO World Heritage Site and it’s a home to a unified confederation of kingdoms composed of 10 traditional royal Balinese houses, each house ruling a specific geographic area.
+It is the home of the Subak irrigation system, an UNESCO World Heritage Site and it’s a home to a unified confederation of kingdoms composed of 10 traditional royal Balinese houses, each house ruling a specific geographic area.
 The confederation is the successor of the Bali Kingdom.
 The royal houses are not recognised by the government of Indonesia; however, they originated before Dutch colonisation.

 Let’s explore 15 things to do in Bali

-- Go surfing at one of Bali’s beautiful beaches
+- Go surfing at one of the most beautiful beaches.

 - Take an unforgettable trip to Nusa Lembongan.